palinko91/pi-network-vanity-address-generator/README.md

-# Stellar Vanity
+# Pi Network Vanity

 ![](https://img.shields.io/crates/v/stellar_vanity)
 ![](https://img.shields.io/librariesio/release/cargo/stellar_vanity)

-A simple CLI tool to generate Stellar vanity addresses.
+A simple CLI tool to generate Pi Network vanity addresses.

 **Vanity Address:** similar to a vanity license plate, a vanity cryptocurrency address is an address where either the beginning (prefix) or end (postfix) is a special or meaningful phrase.